kaustav-goswami/disaggregated-shared-graphs/README.md

 # A Simple Graph Processing Software for Shared Disaggregated Memory

-A single threaded graph processing framework where is memory is manually managed.
+A single threaded graph processing framework where a graph is allocated on a shared memory and workers (either processes or hosts) can work on the same graph together.

-Useful for disaggregated memories.
+Use-case: Shared disaggregated memories.

 This is a simple framework for graph processing.
 I have implemented this to quickly test multihost graph processing.